DrewNaylor/Retiled/docs/eventual-feature-and-behavior-list.md

 - A window manager/Wayland compositor may need to be built to hold the navigation bar and status bar and to display the multitasking menu.
 Hopefully it won't be needed and just a session file and a pre-existing window manager that opens stuff fullscreen will work, but I doubt it because the status bar and navigation bar need to be in a specific place.
 Not sure exactly where the "Loading..." and "Resuming..." messages would go, but they should be in this project somewhere if it makes sense.
   - For now, Wayfire may work for a lightweight Wayland compositor as it's highly customizable, extensible, and is under the MIT license.
 This page has the config file options: https://github.com/WayfireWM/wayfire/wiki/Configuration One thing that's really interesting in the example config file is that you can set the launcher, which may help to get things off the ground for me and I may have to fork Wayfire and learn C++ if it ends up working well enough for me to add/change things in its code: https://github.com/WayfireWM/wayfire/blob/master/wayfire.ini
   - Wayfire allows for creating animation plugins.
 I've described what would need to be done to make the animations feel like WP here: https://github.com/DrewNaylor/Retiled/issues/5
+  - Yeah, I think I'll have to learn C++ to create Wayfire plugins, unless there's a way to do it with Python.
 - The screen never goes upside down, unlike Android.
 A way for the user to allow it may be useful if they like that feature.

 There are also some "wishlist" features that I really want but might be too complicated to do.